Docker Hands-on training#

 ENV PATH=$PATH:/usr/games/

-• Build your docker file to an image
+Let’s build your docker file to an image:

 Not all tools needed can be installed with apt-get and we may need to download from a particular URL, luckily we know how to make an image with curl installed.

-we can add the following lines in the bottom of our dockerfile to download and extract the tool salmon
+We can add the following lines in the bottom of our dockerfile to download and extract the tool salmon.
+Salmon is a tool for quantifying molecules known as transcripts through a type of data called RNA-seq data.

 RUN curl -sSL https://github.com/COMBINE-lab/salmon/releases/download/v1.5.2/salmon-1.5.2_linux_x86_64.tar.gz | tar xz \